solisgb/BHIMES/README.md

 # basic-swb
 Basic soil water balance

-The module where the swb is done is swb.py (library)
+The module where the swb is made is swb.py (library)

 callable modules: xbhimes, xbhimes_sensitivity and swb_test modules